itisusama-writer/152410/chapter-8.md

 "Maybe."
 Areeba shrugged.
 "We'll say I took self-defense classes.
 Muscle memory kicked in.
 They'll believe it because they want to believe it.
 Because the alternative is too strange."

 She was right.
 People believed what made sense to them.
 What fit their worldview.
-A possessed cousin sharing her body with a male spirit?
+A possessed sister sharing her body with a male spirit?
 That was too far outside normal for most people to accept.

 "I won't tell them," Ayesha said quietly.
 "I still think this is wrong.
 Unnatural.
 But...
 I won't tell them.
 Not unless you want me to."

 Relief flooded Areeba's face—pure Areeba, grateful and loving.
 "Thank you.
 Really.
 Thank you."

 She reached out and squeezed Ayesha's hand.
 Her grip was warm, solid, real.
-This was still her cousin.
+This was still her sister.
 Still the girl she'd grown up with, shared secrets with, loved like a sister.

 Just... not only her anymore.